anshulbajpai/MockHttpServer/README.md

 It's not mandatory to specifiy both request and response in the same style.
 They can be mix and matched like
 ``` */foo4~|file(someRequest1)|@text/xml->200|my response|@text/plain ```

+* url specified in an expectation supports standard regex format

 * There is a special preconfigured GET '/reload' which will reload the server with the latest expectations.
 Which means,
 if you add/modify/delete expectations then you don't need to restart the server.
 Just fire a GET '/reload' on the server
 and the expectations from the root folder will be reloaded.